n8n-io/n8n-docs/docs/doc2/table/define-table-and-columns.md

 ---
 title: "Define tables and columns"
-description: In DOC² table extraction view the tables and columns for a document can be defined
+description: In this documentation you will find a guideline how to define tables and columns on a document via the table extraction view by activating the Training Mode.
 date: "2022-02-18"
 tags:
+  - DOC²
   - Table
-  - DOC²
+  - Columns
 ---

 **Define tables**